lab1092/blender-manual_ja/manual/textures/types/image.rst

    You may be able to see the texture in Textured display mode in the 3D View;
    this is all that is required to have textures show up in Blender's Game Engine.
 Rendering, however, requires a material.
-   You must have a :guilabel:`Face Textures` material assigned to the mesh for it to render using the UV Texture.
+   You must have a *Face Textures* material assigned to the mesh for it to render using the UV Texture.
-   In the Material settings, ADD NEW material to a selected object and enable :guilabel:`Face Textures`.
+   In the Material settings, ADD NEW material to a selected object and enable *Face Textures*.

 Examples